 There are so many stylists and beauty professionals that shy away from the numbers in their businesses.
 And I get it.
 Numbers can be scary, especially if you are new to looking at them.
 But as entrepreneur Marcos Lemonis says, “If you don’t know your numbers, you don’t know your business.”

 In most cases, I’ve found that people avoid the numbers only because they haven’t been taught what to pay attention to or what the benchmarks are.
 That’s why I want to share my two simple calculations that will literally change the way you think about your business.
-I promise, being better about your revenue doesn’t need to be complicated.
+I promise, being better about your budget doesn’t need to be complicated.

 Calculate Your 12%

 If you take one thing away from this article, take this: As a suite owner or renter in the beauty industry, your target rent (or mortgage) per month should be 12% of your total revenue.

 If you’re looking into new spaces, you can use your monthly revenue to set yourself a budget.

 (Monthly revenue) x .12 = (Maximum monthly rent)

 If you’re already renting, you can also calculate going the other direction:

 Let’s say your rent per month is $1200.